 Following the academic requirements, some graduates undertake internships or short positions at local financial firms allowing them to gain hands-on experience in the industry and apply their theoretical knowledge to the real financial world.

 After an internship, those who want to become managers will need to work their way up through work-based training.
-When the internship is over, many companies will take interns on for entry-level positions such as traders or analysts, and as they gain more experience with courses in trading, for example, knowledge, and skills, they can work their way up through further training.
+When the internship is over, many companies will take interns on for entry-level positions such as traders or analysts, and as they gain more experience, knowledge, and skills, they can work their way up through further training.

 What other routes can I take to get into the hedge funds industry?

 Don’t worry if you are interested in getting into the hedge fund industry but don’t have any financial qualifications.
 There are other routes into the industry, so do not give up just yet.